|

 encompasses all lands served by the Sunnyside Canal.
 The Sunnyside

-Division serves 99,244 irrigable acres and is comprised of three irrigation
+Division serves 94,614 irrigable acres and is comprised of Sunnyside

-District and Benton Irrigation District, two ditch companies Konowac
+Valley Irrigation District, two ditch companies Konowac Ditch

-Ditch Company and Piety Flat Ditch Company, and five cities and
+Company and Piety Flat Ditch Company and five cities Zillah,

-towns Zillah, Granger, Sunnyside, Grandview and Prosser.
-SVID provides irrigation service to roughly 86,500 acres with
+Granger, Sunnyside, Grandview and Prosser.
+SVID provides irrigation

 The Sunnyside Division dates back to 1890 when the Northern Pacific